QuinnDGreiner/QDGInfosec/README.md

 # QDGinfosec
-Personal Website / Projects / Blog
+Personal Website / Projects / (Will be adding a "Blog" section soon) Alot of formatting in here is werid but thats okay